nautechsystems/nautilus_trader/docs/concepts/data.md

 ### Data wranglers

-Data wranglers are implemented per specific Nautilus data type, and can be found in the `nautilus_trader.persistence.wranglers` modules.
+Data wranglers are implemented per specific Nautilus data type, and can be found in the `nautilus_trader.persistence.wranglers` module.
 Currently there exists:
 - `OrderBookDeltaDataWrangler`
 - `QuoteTickDataWrangler`